-The finding that per-period earnings were cyclical for hourly workers only if they received overtime payments, may give rise to speculations on how the earnings cyclicality will evolve over time.
-The decline in the fraction of paid overtime hours in all overtime hours in Germany, which has been accompanied by more flexible working arrangements, such as working-time accounts, may lead to a weaker earnings cyclicality for hourly paid workers within matches.
-On the other hand, a decline in the prevalence of traditional hourly and salaried methods of payments, and an increasing importance of extra payments due to the implementation of new payment schemes, such as incentive pay, might increase the procyclicality of both hourly paid and salaried workers.
-Finally, the fall in the fraction of paid extra hours and the trend towards more unpaid overtime in the German economy may lead to an increasing procyclicality of effective wages, particularly among salaried workers.
+In addition to the research presented in this paper, insights should be gained from future work on the cyclicality of real wages over time.
+The finding that real wage cyclicality differs strongly between different worker groups has helped to identify main contributors of overall wage variability, and raises the question as to how the changing importance of these contributors since the mid 1980s has affected wage cyclicality since then.
+Future research should therefore be directed towards the analysis on how the cyclicality of wages varied over time, and which factors may have contributed to these changes.
+The finding that per-period earnings were cyclical for hourly workers only if they received overtime payments, may give rise to speculations on how the earnings cyclicality developed as a result of the current trend in changing overtime compensation.24 The decline in the fraction of paid overtime hours in all overtime hours in Germany, which has been accompanied by more flexible working arrangements, such as working-time accounts, may have led to a weaker earnings cyclicality for hourly paid workers within matches.
+On the other hand, a decline in the prevalence of traditional hourly and salaried methods of payments, and the increasing importance of extra payments due to the implementation of new payment schemes, such as incentive pay, might have increased the procyclicality of both hourly paid and salaried workers.
+The higher reliance on incentive-based pay, as illustrated in Figure 1, has given firms more scope to adjust workers' compensation to the business cycle, and might have increased overall wage cyclicality.
+Finally, the fall in the fraction of paid extra hours and the trend towards more unpaid overtime in the German economy might have led to an increasing procyclicality of effective wages, particularly among salaried workers.
+Future research on the cyclicality of wages over time may hence be crucial to derive predictions on how real wages adjust over future business cycles.